Concussion and mild TBI: from injury to recovery and return to work

 Learning Objectives:

-1. Describe the key principles of contemporary concussion rehabilitation, including recognition, red flags, early education, advice and support, sub-symptom threshold activity, cervicovestibular and visual rehabilitation, workplace modifications, and timely referral pathways, and understand how these strategies complement generic return-to-activity protocols.
+1. Understand the key principles of contemporary concussion rehabilitation, including recognition, red flags, early education, advice and support, sub-symptom threshold activity, cervicovestibular and visual rehabilitation, workplace modifications, and timely referral pathways, and understand how these strategies complement generic return-to-activity protocols.

 2. Recognise factors that may influence recovery and return to work, including persistent symptoms, psychological factors, and the role of performance and symptom validity assessment within a comprehensive multidisciplinary evaluation.

-3. Describe the complementary roles of the multidisciplinary team—including occupational physicians, physiotherapists, neuropsychologists, psychologists, orthoptists and other allied health professionals—in evaluating recovery, including cognitive function, performance validity, symptom validity, and barriers to successful return to work.
+3. Appreciate the complementary roles of the multidisciplinary team—including occupational physicians, physiotherapists, neuropsychologists, psychologists, orthoptists and other allied health professionals—in evaluating recovery, including cognitive function, performance validity, symptom validity, and barriers to successful return to work.

 Australian Freephone: 1800 193 405